StrickTechnologies/Strick.PlusCon/Docs/Grid.md

 In addition to the rows and columns, grids can also have a `Title`, `Subtitle` and `Footer`.
 The titles are centered above the rows/columns, the footer is centered beneath the rows/columns.

-The appearance and layout of the grid's columns, rows, cells can be customized through the use of properties available at the various levels.
+The appearance and layout of the grid's columns, rows, and cells can be customized through the use of properties available at the various levels.
 The styling for the titles and footer can also be customized.